 Zeyd Bismilla, M.A., 2009

-The Department of Classics at Queen’s University boasts a proud tradition of almost 170 continuous years of instruction in Greek and Latin.
-The graduate program in Classics will enhance your passion for the ancient world and provide opportunities for field experience in archaeological sites globally.
-Faculty members have expertise in Greek and Roman archaeology, history, language and literature, so your research opportunities are vast and varied.
+The Department of Classics at Queen’s University boasts a proud tradition of over 170 continuous years of instruction in Greek and Latin.
+Faculty members have expertise in Greek and Roman archaeology, history, ancient science, and language and literature so your research opportunities are vast and varied.
+Our graduate program will further enhance your passion for the ancient world and provide global opportunities for field experience at archaeological sites.

 Career paths – employment opportunities

-With coveted transferable skills such as analytical and flexible thinking, critical thinking, problem solving and effective communication, our graduates have gone on to successful careers in academia, government, business, law and medicine as well as museums, libraries, art galleries and on contracts in archaeology.
+With coveted transferable skills (effective communications, critical thinking, problem solving), our graduates have gone on to successful careers in academia, museums, libraries, art galleries and archaeological excavation as well as in government, business, law, and medicine..

 M.A.: 2 years